Student-Parent Sailing Handbook

 Students need to arrive promptly 10 minutes before the start of each class and be

-to wait for a tardy student.
+picked up promptly at the designated end of class.
+Classes will not be delayed to wait for a tardy student.
 When students are not picked up promptly at the end of a class,

 instructors may miss lunch breaks and/or be required to remain at work beyond the